-With the Modified Atmosphere Packaging, we would be able to minimise such losses, by providing a controlled level of gas transmission in and out of the bag.
-This is achieved by replacing the air within the packaging with predetermined atmospheric gases (Oxygen, Nitrogen and Carbon Dioxide), hence extending the shelf life of fresh fruits and vegetables.
-The selection and ratio of the gases are dependent on the material that is being packed.
-These gases provide a balance and safe shelf-life extension with optimal organoleptic properties of the product.
-The MAP bag is also available in biodegradable or microperforated material and is ideal for applications in retail, export and storage.
+These activities result in the fresh product deteriorate, causing a change in colour, texture, quality, and food safety.
+Hence, to prevent such losses, use the Modified Atmosphere Packaging (MAP) as the go-to packaging solution to ensure the freshness of fruits and vegetables.
+Using the MAP provides a controlled level of gas transmission in and out of the bag, extending the life of fresh fruits and vegetables.
+This is done so by replacing the air within the packaging with predetermined atmospheric gases (oxygen, carbon dioxide, and nitrogen) in proportion to that of air.
+The selection and ratio of these gases are dependent on the material that is being packed.
+It also provides a balanced and safe shelf-life extension with optimal organoleptic properties of the product.
+Available in both microperforated and biodegradable materials, the MAP bag is ideal for applications for storage, retail, and export.

-*Temperature control is crucial as it will influence the gas permeability properties of the film.
+*Temperature control is critical as it will influence the gas permeability properties of the film.